-5. EASI MODELLING SCRIPT We can solve the silty lakes by adding a condition using the near-IR band - as ice reflects NIR more than silty water.
+5. EASI MODELLING SCRIPT

+We can solve the silty lakes by adding a condition using the near-IR band - as ice reflects NIR more than silty water.
 Query the 654 composite on ice and in silty lakes to see the NIR DN values (displayed in the G gun).
+I find the value separating them is ~ 8000.

+Lakes - we will use a condition where ratio > 1.8 AND near-IR > 8000So we will write to a new empty channel and set this condition as below:

+Set-up

-I find the value separating them is \sim 8000.
-Lakes - we will use a condition where ratio > 1.8 AND near-IR > 8000So we will write to a new empty channel and set this condition as below: Set-up What is the channel number for the next empty channel you created under 3a. above ?
-This will be %y below .. don't type y !!!
-It could be 12 ?
-What is the channel number for your ratio (11?) - this is %x below - don't type x !
+What is the channel number for the next empty channel you created under 3a. above ?
+Check your rasters if unsure This will be %y below .. don't type y !!!
+It could be 11 ?
+What is the channel number for your ratio (e.g. 10?) - this is %x below - don't type x !
 Why do I emphasise this - because every year someone types X and Y however many times I say "don't" ... x and y are 'placeholders in case your file is different.

-First load the new empty channel:
+First load the new empty channel: Layer-> add -> pseudocolor -> your empty channel (12?)

-Layer-> add -> pseudocolor -> your empty channel (12?)
-Nothing will appear (yet) as its empty
+Nothing will appear (yet) as it's empty

 Tools-> EASI Modelling

 To deal with silty water, enter this script: